vineetkala11/Microservice/README.md

 - CatalogData: This microservice acting as Database layer.
 - CatalogService: This microservice is a middle layer between Gateway and CatalogData.

-*Note: In this project I was not maintaining any business login, propose of this project to build our understanding towards Microservice Architecture and DevOps parts in Microservice world.
-That why we are not making any database interaction in "CatalogData" service and maintaining in memory list.
+*Note: In this project I am not maintaining any business login, purpose of this project is to build our understanding towards Microservice Architecture and DevOps parts in Microservice world.
+That's why we are not making any database interaction in "CatalogData" service and maintaining in memory list.

 > Flow Digram
 ![Service Flow diagram](/img/flow-diagram.png)